cristianovagos/stroam/payment/payment/README.md

 ## What is done

 - Index page with login form
+- Login Page
 - /CreateCheckout API call
+- Redirect link for payment to be done
+- Basic credit card Validation
+- Sturb API endpoints (/GetCheckoutDetails and /ExecuteCheckout)

 ## What is left

-- Login/Register for Client and Merchant
+- Register for Client and Merchant
-- Redirect link for payment to be done
 - Profile Management for the Client and Merchant
-- API call for Checkout information
-- Bonus features like credit card validation
+- /GetCheckoutDetails endpoint development
+- /ExecuteCheckout endpoint development
+- Hability to store used credit cards
+- Billing Address

 ## Deployment